AGAPE at Tower Hill 2024-2025 Guidelines

 • Required: A parent of all attending students AND teens turning 13 years or older during the calendar year must attend

-• Consequence if missed: Delayed admission until $75 fee paid and material reviewed with a member of Advisory Committee
+• Consequence if missed: Delayed admission until $75 fee paid and material reviewed with a member of the Leadership Team.

-• Second semester due by February 4th Details for serving: Sign up for your dates by September 24th.
+Details for serving: Sign up for your dates by September 23rd.

 • Receive reminder text on Monday of week serving